GMusliaj/docker-compose-influxdb-telegraf-grafana/README.md

 # Monitoring with Docker Compose using InfluxDB, Telegraf and Grafana

 This repository contains a Docker Compose setup for creating containers for InfluxDB, Telegraf, and Grafana, providing a comprehensive monitoring solution.
+It was forked from https://github.com/jersonmartinez/docker-compose-influxdb-telegraf-grafana and adjusted to make it work for personal usage in MacOS via Docker.

 ## Infrastructure Model